Swapnil-Narendra-Patil/Swapnil-Narendra-Patil/README.md

 - 🔭 I’m currently working on Interactive React  Dashboard project
 - 👯 I’m looking to collaborate on Web Design and Fullstack Developer roles
-- 💬 Ask me about React, Javascript, Adobe Illustrator, Java.
+- 💬 Ask me about React, Javascript, Adobe Illustrator, Java and Python.

 ### 📫 How to reach me: